Annulment Attorney In Los Angeles County, California

 Some effects of getting an annulment include:

-California courts have no legal authority to award spousal support, divide property, or debts since the annulled marriage is considered not legally valid
+- California courts have no legal authority to award spousal support and divide property or debts since the annulled marriage is considered not legally valid.

-The divorce process will dissolve the marriage formally, and address the legal ramifications of ending the marriage.
-Divorce also makes arrangements for marital asset division, child custody, parenting time, and alimony.
-Conversely, an annulment will void the marriage or domestic relationship entirely, making it like it never happened.
+The divorce process will dissolve the marriage formally and address the legal ramifications of ending the marriage.
+Divorce also makes arrangements for marital asset division, child custody, parenting time and alimony.
+Conversely, an annulment will void the marriage or domestic relationship entirely, making it seem like it never happened.
 Consequently, the court cannot award alimony or divide property in an annulment.

 To be eligible for annulment in California, there are statutory requirements or “grounds,” including:

-One of the spouses was already married before entering into another marriage
+- One of the spouses was married before entering into another marriage

 In California, the statute of limitations or deadline for filing for an annulment depends on the reason for the annulment.